Cavli Wireless

 Managed CPE solutions rely on cloud-hosted orchestration platforms tightly integrated with on-premises CPE devices, enabling zero-touch provisioning and continuous lifecycle management.

 Choosing the right Cellular Customer Premises Equipment (CPE) goes beyond matching peak throughput numbers.
-For cellular-based deployments in particular, the decision affects network reliability, security posture, scalability, and long-term operating cost.
-A well-chosen CPE platform must balance radio capability, processing performance, software flexibility, and lifecycle management.
+For LTE CPE, 5G RedCap CPE, and 5G FWA CPE deployments, the decision affects network reliability, security posture, scalability, and long-term operating cost.
+A well-chosen CPE platform must balance radio capability, processing performance, software flexibility, module form factor, antenna design, and lifecycle management.

 Security and Management Considerations